FarmDyn/documentation/docs/methodology/dynamics.md

 an increase in the herd at some point might require increased raising processes before.

-## Short Run and Comparative Static Version
+## Short-Run and Comparative Static Version

-The short run version considers only one year and does not comprise a liquidation of the enterprise.
-The comparative-static version replaces the herd dynamics by a steady state model where, for example, the cows replaced in the current year are equal to the heifers in the current year, which in turn are equal to the calves raised in the current year.
+The short-run version considers only one year and does not comprise a liquidation of the enterprise.
+The comparative static version replaces the herd dynamics by a steady state model where, for example, the cows replaced in the current year are equal to the heifers in the current year, which in turn are equal to the calves raised in the current year.